tapsu01/php-docker-compose/README.md

-# Development PHP application with docker, docker-compose
+# Develop PHP application with docker, docker-compose

 ## How to